max-severin/yoss/README.md

 You can enable lazy-loading scrolling of products in the search results.
 Or you can customize the number of displayed products in the settings.

+It is possible to make the plugin worked not only in the shop app but also in blog, site and other apps.
+To use the plugin in other apps it is necessary switch off «Status of frontend_head hook» plugin setting and insert in the template of your application to the end of the tag &lt;head&gt; the next code:
+**{if $wa->shop}{shopYossPlugin::display()}{/if}**

 ## Installing
 ### Auto
 Install plugin from webasyst store: [SmartSearch-en](https://www.webasyst.com/store/plugin/shop/yoss/) or [SmartSearch-ru](https://www.webasyst.ru/store/plugin/shop/yoss/).